TheNordicMule/my-dotfiles/TROUBLESHOOTING.md

 ## When to remove the workarounds

-- **nixpkgs pin:** Remove or advance the pin only when an upstream revision contains the relevant `ld64`/Bitwarden fix and passes both the `bitwarden-desktop` package-only build and the full host build on this Mac, with no linker crash.
+- **nixpkgs pin:** Remove or advance the pin only when an upstream revision passes both the `bitwarden-desktop` package-only build and the full host build on this Mac, with no insecure-allowance override — so the Electron exception in `modules/features/base.nix` can be dropped.
 - **OpenCode override:** Remove it only when the normal `pkgs.opencode` build produces a valid macOS 27 code signature and the resulting binary builds, installs, and launches successfully.
 At that point, confirm the desired